DTSREPO/DjangoTraining20/blog_project/README.md

-# Django Training
+# My Blog

-This repository is for learning purpose.
+'blog_project' is a main directory for Blog Project.
+Here included 'blog_project_app'. 'blog_project_app' is using for manage this project and here also included 'blog_app' it's specially for blog app.